ayaazyasin/ayaazyasin.github.io/index.md

 <h2 id="about">About Me</h2>

 I am a PhD student in the Department of Mechanical and Materials Engineering at the University of Cincinnati working with the <a href="https://ceas.uc.edu/research/centers-labs/lab-for-interfacial-dynamics.html" target="_blank">UC Lab for Interfacial Dynamics</a> under the supervision of <a href="https://researchdirectory.uc.edu/p/bellurkn" target="_blank">Dr. Kishan Bellur</a>.

-Broadly my research is focused on modeling liquid-vapor phase change and related interfacial phenomena.
-Other research interests include computational fluid dynamics for multiphase flows, scientific computing, and fluid mechanics in microgravity.
-My current research is focused on understanding oscillations in thin liquid films and the role that phase change plays in their dynamics and stability.
+My research primarily focuses on understanding and modeling liquid-vapor phase change and related phenomena.
+Recently, I have worked on developing coefficient-free algorithms for modeling evaporation in Hydrogen and Methane, as well as investigating phase change-induced flow patterns and surface instabilities observed in ISS experiments.
+My current research attempts to understand the role of phase change in the stability and dynamics of moving contact lines.

 During my graduate career, I have worked as a Research Assistant at the <a href="https://ceas.uc.edu/research/centers-labs/uc-simulation-center.html" target="_blank">P&G Digital Accelerator at UC</a> studying methods to optimize algorithms for bounding box calculations.
-I have also taught two undergraduate courses as the instructor of record, teaching 300 first year students in the College of Engineering and Applied Science.

-Prior to my PhD, I earned my Master of Science in Aerospace Engineering and my Bachelor of Science in Mechnical Engineering Technology from the University of Cincinnati, which included five semesters of co-op experiences, exposing me to a variety of industry positions.
+I have also taught two undergraduate courses as the instructor of record, teaching 300 first-year students in the College of Engineering and Applied Science.
+Prior to my PhD, I earned my Master of Science in Aerospace Engineering and my Bachelor of Science in Mechanical Engineering Technology from the University of Cincinnati, which included five semesters of co-op experiences, exposing me to a variety of industry positions.

 ***
 <h2 id="news">Recent News</h2>
 <ul class="less_space">
-    <li><strong>Mar 2025</strong> Presenting at the <a href="https://www.astfe.org/tfec2025/" target="_blank">2025 ASTFE Thermal and Fluids Engineering Conference</a>. </li>
+    <li><strong>Mar 2025</strong> Presented at the <a href="https://www.astfe.org/tfec2025/" target="_blank">2025 ASTFE Thermal and Fluids Engineering Conference</a>. </li>
     <li><strong>Aug 2024</strong> Presented at the <a href="https://tfaws.nasa.gov/" target="_blank">2024 NASA Thermal and Fluids Analysis Workshop</a>. </li>
-    <li><strong>Aug 2024</strong> Started my PhD in the Dept of Mechanical Engineering.</li>
-    <li><strong>May 2024</strong> Defended my Master's thesis!</li>
 </ul>
 <details style="margin-left: 28px;" class="less_space">
 <summary>Older News</summary>
 <ul style="margin-left: -28px;">
+    <li><strong>Aug 2024</strong> Started my PhD in the Dept of Mechanical Engineering.</li>
+    <li><strong>May 2024</strong> Defended my Master's thesis!</li>
     <li><strong>Apr 2024</strong> Presented at the <a href="http://mufmech.org/archive/programs/2024_Program.pdf" target="_blank">2024 Midwest Universities Fluid Mechanics Retreat</a>.</li>
     <li><strong>Nov 2023</strong> Published my first paper!</li>
     <li><strong>Nov 2023</strong> Presented at the <a href="https://meetings.aps.org/Meeting/DFD23/Session/R36.8" target="_blank">2023 American Physical Society Division of Fluid Dynamics</a> conference.</li>